 Meet Our Staff

 |William Britto||Student Affairs Advisor II,

-William Britto is a native of Durham, North Carolina graduating from the University of North Carolina at Greensboro (UNCG) with a Bachelor’s of Music in Education.
-While at UNCG, he served as a resident hall advisor, peer academic leader, and president of the university’s chapter of the National Association for the Advancement of Colored People (NAACP).
+William Britto is a native of Durham, North Carolina, graduating from the University of North Carolina at Greensboro (UNCG) with a bachelor of music in education.
+While at UNCG, he served as a resident hall advisor, peer academic leader and president of the university’s chapter of the National Association for the Advancement of Colored People (NAACP).
 William also served as an orientation coordinator, often facilitating trainings and workshops for incoming students with a focal point of student success and identity.
 Upon moving to the Atlanta Metropolitan area in 2013, William taught in the Cobb County School District.
 William is excited about working with the Georgia State community and having the opportunity to help foster student success through identity and cultural awareness.

-|Tonya Cook||Program Specialist – Clarkston/Decatur|
+|Tonya Cook, M.S.,HRD, CLC.||Program Specialist – Perimeter|